 - Don't smoke.
 Smoking raises your risk of a heart attack or stroke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can make it easier to quit for good.

 - Take your medicine every day, as prescribed.
 Medicines work only as long as you are taking them.
-For example, your doctor may recommend you take a statin medicine to lower cholesterol and your risk of heart attack and stroke.
+For example, your doctor may recommend you take a statin medicine to lower your risk of heart attack and stroke.
 Or your doctor may recommend daily aspirin, if you both decide it is right for you.

 Health Tools help you make wise health decisions or take action to improve your health.

 - American Diabetes Association (2016).
 Standards of medical care in diabetes—2016.
 Diabetes Care, 39(Suppl 1): S1–S112.